SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

     deaths worldwide (a very fortunate 1.8% lethality rate). <sup id="fn7a">[[7]](#fn7)</sup>

-Worse, there is now profound evidence that SARS-CoV2 has infected many wild, farmed, and domesticated animals, so it can come back by _another_ zo&ouml;notic transfer at any time. <sup id="fn8a">[[8]](#fn8)</sup>
+Worse, there is now profound evidence that SARS-CoV2 has infected many wild, farmed, and domesticated animals.
+That means it can come back by _another_ zo&ouml;notic transfer at any time. <sup id="fn8a">[[8]](#fn8)</sup>

-This naturally, and rahter _pointedly_, raises the question: _how much longer can this go on?_
+This naturally and rather _pointedly_ raises the question: _how much longer can this go on?_

 ## A look back in deep time